 sudo apt autoremove -y

-I was running snap and use the following command to remove older versions of a snap application:
+If you are running snap, you can use the following command to remove older versions of a snap application:

 snap remove "$snapname" --revision="$revision"